tcotten-scrypted/persistent-stochastic-ablation-resmlp/README.md

 ### Resuming Training

-The training script automatically resumes from the last known good (LKG) checkpoint if one exists.
-This allows you to:
+The training script automatically resumes from the last known good (LKG) checkpoint if one exists:

 **Continue training on the same architecture:**
 ```bash